shop-ping/shop-ping-app/README.md

 3. Add API key

-    A Mapbox API key is required to build this app.
-Once you have one, make a copy of `project.env.ts.example` named `project.env.ts`, and add your API key in the file.
+    A Mapbox Access Token (API Key) is required to build this app.
+Once you have one, make a copy of `project.env.ts.example` named `project.env.ts`, and add your access token in the file.

+    Follow the instructions in [this Mapbox help article](https://docs.mapbox.com/help/getting-started/access-tokens/) to create an access token.
+If you do not have a Mapbox account, you will need to make one.

+    Make sure that the access token that you create has access to the following Mapbox API endpoints:

+    - NAVIGATION:
+      - Directions API
+      - Isochrone API
+    - SEARCH:
+      - Search Box API Sessions
+      - Search Box API Requests

+    As a reminder, as you are the owner of the token, you are responsible for all charges associated with usage of the Mapbox APIs through your key.
+Please review the [Mapbox Pricing Structure](https://www.mapbox.com/pricing) for each of the 4 endpoints listed above to make yourself aware of the free usage limits.

+    **SHOPPING TAKES NO RESPONSIBILITY FOR ANY MAPBOX API FEES THAT YOU INCUR AS A RESULT OF USING OUR APP.**

     **NOTE:** File-based API key storage is not secure and is only being used as a temporary solution for prototyping.
     You should deactivate your key when not in use.

+    **WARNING:** If you try to launch the app without a Mapbox Access Token, it will crash.

 4. Start the app